maldoinc/wireup/docs/pages/integrations/django/index.md

 ### Inject dependencies in views

-To inject dependencies in views, simply request them by their type:
+To inject dependencies in views, request them by their type:

 === "Sync Views"